CIS565-Fall-2018/Project4-CUDA-Rasterizer/README.md

 * For shared memory in tile based rasterizer, primitive bucket size is 256 unchanged.

-* Rendering time is measured in frame per second, so higher is better.
+* Rendering time is measured in frame per second, higher is better.

 ---